chrisZingel/pandoc-vim/README.markdown

 :Pandoc                 Create pdf and open pdf

-To use the letter template have all the markup files in a directory called *letter*/ or contain *letter* ie dummy-letter-2014-6.md
+To use the letter template, have the  markup file in a directory called *letter*/ or contain *letter* ie dummy-letter-2014-6.md